Design tokens overview

-Design tokens capture decisions and intent in code.
+Design tokens are a methodology to pair design decisions with options from the design system.
 Design tokens abstract out variables like color, typography, and spacing for consistent and meaningful user interface (UI) design across tools and platforms.
+The following is a basic example of a design token, where design.token.name is the name, and #abcdef is the value.

 Why we use design tokens